CherylFrankenfield/beepboop/README.md

 ## Specs

-### The program will not allow text input.
-*	Example Input: ?Hello
-*	Example Output:

 ### The program takes a zero input and returns "Beep!"
 *	Example Input: 0
 *	Example Output: ["Beep!"]